 “For a clinician trying to use a consumer calorie tracker as part of a weight-management or metabolic-health workup, the absence of a clean energy-expenditure signal has been the limiting factor, not the food side,” Dr. Goyal-Norris said in an interview.
 “If the Garmin and Oura bridges work as advertised, this is the first consumer application I would consider recommending to a patient who already wears one of those devices.”

-PlateLens reports that more than 2,400 clinicians have enrolled in its professional review program, a figure first disclosed in the company’s January 2026 milestone announcement.
+PlateLens reports that more than 2,300 clinicians have enrolled in its professional review program — a figure first disclosed in the company’s January 2026 milestone announcement and described by the vendor as “2,400-plus practicing dietitians and prescribing clinicians” in subsequent investor briefings.

 Consumer Tech Wire is currently running a multi-week, multi-device reproducibility test on the v6 wearable integrations.
 Findings will be incorporated into the publication’s annual best-calorie-counter ranking, scheduled for May 10.